estnltk/estnltk-workflows/eval_morph_analysis/readme.md

-# Evaluating morphological annotations against previous versions
+# Evaluating morphological annotations against previous versions of the annotations

-This folder contains scripts for evaluating morphological analysis annotations against previous versions of the annotations.
+Scripts for evaluating morphological analysis annotations against previous versions of the annotations available in a PostgreSQL collection.

 Requirements: Python 3.6+, [Psycopg 2](https://www.psycopg.org), EstNLTK v1.6.7+